Glebefields Community Hub

 Indentifying the support and contacting the appropriate agencies.

-Miss Charmwell – Early Help Coordinator (Deputy Safeguarding Lead) – Community Hub
+Miss Charmwell – Safeguarding Advisor (Deputy Safeguarding Lead) – Community Hub

 Alongside our Parent Support Advisor I work directly with our children and their families who are in need of additional services and support.
 We do this in order to promote, strengthen and develop family life to prevent our children suffering from or being at risk of harm or abuse.

 I commission and work with agencies including Children's Social Care, Housing, School Health, Health Visitors, Childrens Centres and Police to formulate and carry out planned support packages to enable families to become happier, healthier and better able to cope.

 I also carry out ‘Wishes and Feelings’ work with our children in order for me to advocate for them in meetings, representing ‘their voice’ to ensure that their feelings are known and acted upon.

 In addition, I help to support our childrens safety by inviting providers into school to raise awareness of important issues such as drugs and alcohol, grooming, radicalisation, anti-social behaviour, healthy relationships and e-safety.

 If you feel I can be of help please come and see me.
 I can offer advice and guidance and make referrals for support either via Early Help or via Childrens Social Care in line with schools Child Protection and Safeguarding Policy (please see policies section).